webdriverio/webdriverio/README.md

 Options: *verbose* | *silent* | *command* | *data* | *result*

+### logOutput
+Pipe WebdriverIO logs into a file.
+You can define either a directory and WebdriverIO generates a filename for the log file or you can pass in writeable stream and everything gets redirected to that (last one doesn't work yet with the wdio runner).

+Type: `String|writeable stream`

+Defaults: *null*

 ### baseUrl
 Shorten `url` command calls by setting a base url.
 If your `url` parameter starts with `/` the base url gets prepended.